- Morris Graves Museum of Art

 TO SUBMIT AN EXHIBITION PROPOSAL, PLEASE SEND ALL REQUIRED MATERIALS TO:

 Thank you for your interest in submitting a proposal for an exhibition in the Morris Graves Museum of Art Youth Gallery!
 The Arts and Education committee meets once a year to review all of the proposals that have been received for this space.
-The next scheduled review date is May 2017.
-(The committee will be scheduling the Fall 2017 and Spring 2018 exhibition calendar.)
+The next scheduled review date is October 2017.
+(The committee will be scheduling the spring 2018 exhibition calendar.)

 The following is a list of what must be included in your proposal portfolio:

 1. A cover letter stating the intent of your exhibition i.e., the type of show (medium, general description, and dimensions) and a preferable and alternate month to show.